fsfe/reuse-tool/CONTRIBUTING.md

 When making a pull request, don't hesitate to add yourself to the AUTHORS.rst file and the copyright headers of the files you touch.

+## Translation

+Translations are welcome at
+<https://hosted.weblate.org/projects/fsfe/reuse-tool/>.
+If you need additional
+help to get started, don't hesitate to get in touch with the maintainers.

+Broader instructions on how to help the FSFE translate things into local languages can be found at <https://fsfe.org/contribute/translators/>.
+The translators keep in touch with the <translators@lists.fsfe.org> mailing list.

 ## Local development

 Starting local development is very simple, just execute the following commands: